pingcap/docs/br/backup-and-restore-storages.md

 ## BR sending credentials to TiKV

-By default, when using S3 and GCS destinations, BR will send the credentials to every TiKV nodes to reduce setup complexity.
+By default, when using S3, GCS, or Azblob destinations, BR will send the credentials to every TiKV node to reduce setup complexity.

 However, this is unsuitable on cloud environment, where every node has their own role and permission.
 In such cases, you need to disable credentials sending with `--send-credentials-to-tikv=false` (or the short form `-c=0`):